A topological charge of black holes: Topological charge of the black hole from holography

 In the planar case ($k=0$), since the dual field theory lives in an ordinary flat space-time ($r=r_{c}$), it is expected that the Gibbs-Duhem relation

 in the standard thermodynamics should hold, which can be straightforwardly verified and generally proved by extensibility (or scaling) arguments\citep{Tian2}.
 However, it is not the case for the non-planar configuration ($k\ne0$), which is also unsurprising because of the extra scale introduced by the spatial curvature of the screen.
+Actually, from the expressions (\ref{entropy}), (\ref{energy_pressure})-(\ref{energy}), (\ref{chemical}), the condition $f(r_h)=0$ and